 6) Glass containers/Pantry Organisation – I know this may seem a little obvious but this tip really does help with preserving your fresh produce.

-When storing any prepped (chopped, etc.) veggies and fruit or leftover food or homemade milks and nuts, make sure to keep them in airtight containers so that they stay as fresh as possible.
+When storing any prepped (chopped, etc.) veggies and fruit or leftover food or homemade milk and nuts, make sure to keep them in airtight containers so that they stay as fresh as possible.

 7) Leftover herbs – As I said, I LOVE to use herbs.
-So when there are leftovers that I want to preserve for long periods of time, this is my go-to, to avoid throwing anything out.
+So when there are leftovers that I want to preserve for long periods, this is my go-to, to avoid throwing anything out.

 Any herb leftovers can be frozen with a bit of olive oil, in an ice-cube tray, and then added to your cooking as needed.
 You can also store them in water if you prefer.
 I store my leftover mint leaves in water.

 8) Leftover edible flowers – This is possibly not something that applies to everyone.
 But if like me, you love using edible flowers, then you’ll know that they don’t last long!